BrianGenisio/graphql-talk/slides/slides/10-problems-with-gql.md

-##  10. Problems with GQL?  <!-- .element: data-theme="ka-subtitle" -->
+##  Problems with GraphQL?  <!-- .element: data-theme="ka-subtitle" -->

-This is a new Markdown slide
+Nothing is perfect